12 of the Best Online Writing Portfolio Examples

-A quicker, easier way is to use a portfolio website like JournoPortfolio.
+A quicker, easier way is to use a writing portfolio website like JournoPortfolio.
 Sites like this are specifically designed with tools for writers and anyone else who needs a portfolio.
 You will be up and running in minutes, with quick article upload tools that allow you to import all of your writing samples in just a few minutes.

 Why You Need an Online Writing Portfolio

 Your writing portfolio is not just a place to house your writing.
 It is a strategic tool that you can use throughout your writing career to attract clients.